Underwater shot of a large school of wild pink salmon

 Wild Pink Salmon

 Our pink salmon, the most abundant of all salmon species in the Fraser River system, comes from wild, self-sustaining runs off Lummi Island, Washington—no farms or hatchery stocks.
-To minimize bycatch, the wild pinks are caught using reef nets, an ancient selective-harvest technique.
-A nutritional powerhouse with a delicate flavor and fine, flaky texture, pink salmon is fish you can enjoy on every level.
+These wild pinks are caught using reef nets, a solar-powered, selective-harvest technique that prevents bycatch and ensures the highest quality fillets.
+The result is delicious protein source that also helps protect the ocean ecosystem.

 Wild salmon is an excellent source of protein, leaner than untrimmed red meat.
 Each serving of our pink salmon contains 870 mg of omega-3 fatty acids, molecules that may benefit heart health.